Ronald Singson: Arrest in Hong Kong

-In late July 2010, it was reported that Singson had been arrested on the 11th of the month at the Hong Kong International Airport for allegedly possessing 26.1 grams of cocaine and 2 tablets of Valium.
+In late July 2010, it was reported that Singson had been arrested on July 11 at the Hong Kong International Airport for allegedly possessing 26.1 g of cocaine and 2 tablets of Valium.
 He refused to be helped by the Philippine consulate in Hong Kong, and on July 22, a judge denied him of bail on his arraignment.
-In August, the judge granted him bail worth HK$2 million (PHP12 million) after it was determined that the weight of the drugs seized on Singson was only 6.7 grams.
+In August, the judge granted him bail worth HK$2 million (PHP12 million) after it was determined that the weight of the drugs seized on Singson was only 6.7 g.
 Representative Miro Quimbo observed the proceedings to compile a report to Congress.

 In September, the court extended his bail due to him undergoing medical treatment; it also delayed Singson's plea bargaining on October.
 The judge then rescheduled the next hearings to November when the judge ordered Singson's lawyer to explain why a medical report would be necessary.
 After Singson admitted that the drugs seized were for his own personal use, his lawyers arranged him to plead guilty for drug possession; this was opposed by the prosecution that insisted that Singson was importing the drugs to Hong Kong.

 After pleading guilty, Akbayan representative Walden Bello urged Speaker of the House of Representatives Feliciano Belmonte, Jr. to initiate expulsion proceedings against Singson.
 Majority floor leader Neptali Gonzales II maintained the House of Representatives' stand was to let the trial finish.
 In January 2011, Stanley Chan, the judge presiding Singson's trial stood down after receiving a letter with "prejudicial allegations" against Singson.
 His father Chavit remarked after the hearing that his son was "set up."
 Chavit later said that his son may be used as an example by the Chinese who are still angry on the Manila hostage crisis that led to the deaths of several Hong Kong residents in a bloody rescue attempt by the Manila Police District.
 Singson considered resigning from his House seat but urged other representatives to let the trial finish before judging him.